Understanding The 5 Factors That Affect Your Credit Score

 Basically, can you handle not only credit cards, but a mortgage, car loan, and student loan as well?

-We can see this in action in the screenshot above, which is from when Mike checked his FICO® score for free using Discover's Credit Scorecard.
+We can see this in action in the screenshot above, which is from when I checked my FICO® score for free using Discover's Credit Scorecard.

-Discover is advising Mike that not having enough "loan activity" is hurting his score.
+Discover is advising me that not having enough "loan activity" is hurting my score.

-To be honest, it's tough to give much of an "action step" here—in Mike's case, he rents an apartment in a big city and doesn't have the need for a car (so he doesn't have a mortgage or a car loan), plus he doesn't have any student loan debt.
+To be honest, it's tough to give much of an "action step" here—in my case, I rent an apartment in a big city and I don't have the need for a car (so I don't have a mortgage or a car loan), plus I don't have any student loan debt.

-We wouldn't advise Mike to go buy a house or lease a car just to bump up his credit score a few points, so it's always important to factor in your own personal life situation and understand that you can't always please the credit score algorithms.
+I wouldn't advise myself to go buy a house or lease a car just to bump up my credit score a few points, so it's always important to factor in your own personal life situation and understand that you can't always please the credit score algorithms.

 #5.
 New credit: 10% of your score

 The "new credit" factor is simply the number of recent accounts you’ve opened.

 Basically, if you open up a bunch of new accounts at the same time, it might lower your FICO® score because doing so makes you look like a credit risk, plus it adds to the number of hard inquiries on your credit.
 One or two new accounts probably won't hurt you, though.

 Keep in mind this only applies to hard inquiries on your report, not soft inquiries.